farzeennimran/GAN-VAE-on-Fashion-Digits-MNIST/README.md

-# GAN VAE on Fashion Digits MNIST
+# GAN and VAE on Fashion & Digits MNIST